weiyangtham/wytham/content/project/colocation_studysec.md

 +++

-I study the effect of temporary colocation on scientific collaboration and knowledge flows.
-I use service on NIH study sections to obtain quasi-random variation in interactions between pairs of scientists.
+Short-term interactions between people are thought to play an important role in overcoming frictions to knowledge diffusion.
+I estimate the effect of temporary colocation on knowledge flows using a setting where colocation is plausibly exogenous.
+I define a pair of scientists to be colocated if they serve together as grant reviewers on an NIH study section.
+Using variation in the timing of when reviewers serve on a study section, I find that short-term interactions lead to an increase in citations between pairs of scientists.
+The effect persists up to 10 years after the scientists’ initial meeting and increases with the number of interactions that they had.
+This suggests that familiarity with, and not just awareness of, another scientist is an important factor in knowledge diffusion.
+Slides available [here](https://wytham.rbind.io/html/urban2018/spillovers_uea2018.html)